KSAMissionCtrl/FlightTracker/README.md

 * [FT] Multiple thruster/engine images to account for image of current craft rotation position
 * [FT] Proper terminator display taking orbital inclination into account ([Leaflet.Curve](https://github.com/elfalem/Leaflet.curve))
 * [FT/CR] Communicate with the website to display update badges on the menu items for Flight Tracker and Crew Roster
+* [CR] when hovering over a ribbon, clicking will show previous types of that ribbon below the current one earned so ppl can hover over them for dates and info.
+Moving mouse off will hide them.
+Border needed around them or they will just seem to replace any other ribbons below

 ### Change Log